pacs-course/pacs-examples/Examples/src/IntegerOverflow/README.md

 Integer overflows and underflows produce unwanted results. **And they cannot be detected!
 Beware!**

 The nastier case is with unsigned integers.
-If you by mistake subtract to an unsigned integer a value greater than that of the insigned integer ... well you get an insigned integer whose value is certainly not what you expected.
+If you by mistake subtract to an unsigned integer a value greater than that of the unsigned... well you get an insigned integer whose value *is certainly not what you expected*.

 A classic example of this mistake is when you want to loop a vector in reverse direction and you do something like